Luděk Mikloško

-Luděk Mikloško (born 9 December 1961) is a Czech football coach and former professional footballer.
+Luděk Mikloško (9 December 1961 – 14 September 2026) was a Czech professional football player and coach.

-As a player, Mikloško was a goalkeeper who notably played in the Premier League for West Ham United, for whom he played over 300 games.
+As a player, Mikloško was a goalkeeper who spent eight years at West Ham United, where he made over 300 appearances and played in the Premier League.
 He also played in the Football League for Queens Park Rangers and in his native country for RH Cheb and Baník Ostrava.
-He was capped 40 times by Czechoslovakia and was part of the team that competed at the 1990 FIFA World Cup.
+He was capped 40 times by Czechoslovakia and part of the team that competed at the 1990 FIFA World Cup.
 He was later capped twice by the Czech Republic.

 Following his retirement, Mikloško returned to West Ham and worked as the club's goalkeeping coach before leaving in 2010.
-He has since moved back to the Czech Republic.
+He had then moved back to the Czech Republic, where he died from stomach cancer in September 2026.

 Early life

-Born in Prostějov, Mikloško started with football at home in Němčice nad Hanou.
+Born on 9 December 1961 in Prostějov, Mikloško started playing football at home in Němčice nad Hanou.
 At the age of 13, he was scouted to be a goalkeeper for the youth league in his hometown.